top of page

 Freelands Foundation, 2023

-Complimenting these ghostly resonances is a video taken at a fairy mound.
-An old tomb, this mound is one of hundreds found in the Scottish landscape.
-As eminent Scottish ecologist Alistair McIntosh describes it:
+Complementing these ghostly resonances is a video filmed at a fairy mound — an ancient tomb and one of hundreds scattered across the Scottish landscape.
+As the Scottish ecologist Alastair McIntosh observes:

 bottom of page